whosonfirst/whosonfirst-www/www/blog/2019/05/09/changes/index.md

 sets off alarms on the GitHub servers.

-Earlier this year WOF and people who had forked the original `whosonfirst-data` repository received notices from GitHub saying that the repo (and its fork) were way too big and starting to place an undue burden on their infrastructure.
+Earlier this year WOF and people who had forked the original `whosonfirst-data` repository received notices from GitHub saying that the repo (and its forks) were way too big and were placing an undue burden on their infrastructure.
 Oh, and would everyone please delete their copies of the repository.

 Before we go any further this is a good time to say that **GitHub have been